sourcegraph/language-server-protocol/extension-symbol-descriptor.md

 The `workspace/symbol` request takes an optional parameter `symbol` that allows you to query by known properties about the symbol.
 The string `query` parameter becomes optional.
-If both `query` and `symbol` are provided, both should both be matched with AND semantics.
+If both `query` and `symbol` are provided, both should be matched with AND semantics.

 #### Differences between `symbol` and `query`